RevealBi/Documentation/en/datasources/supported-data-sources/azure-sql.md

 ## Azure SQL

->[!NOTE] **Limitations in Web.** Azure SQL private urls are not accessible through Reveal Web.
-You can use the Desktop, iOS or Android app to connect to private addresses.
+>[!NOTE] **Limitations in Web**.
+In *Reveal Web*, you can connect only to publicly accessible Azure SQL addresses.
+If your Azure SQL address is restricted for the general public (private or hosted in the company's intranet, for example), you can use *Reveal Desktop*, *iOS* or *Android* to connect to it.
+The device where you're running Reveal needs to have access to the SQL Server address.
+This limitation does not apply to *Reveal Embedded*.

 To configure an Azure SQL data source, you will need to enter the following information: